 Since November 2020, I have taken on the personal practice of cleaning up the reach of the Santa Cruz River that runs between Mission Wash and Congress St. Bridge.

-Every Sunday, between 9-noon, you can find me and a rotating crew of local stewards removing garbage and invasive species, observing wildlife, and discussing the natural and cultural history of our small but mighty river.
+Every Sunday, between 9-noon, (hours changing from 8am-11am after the first 90ºF day of 2021) you can find me and a rotating crew of local stewards removing garbage and invasive species, observing wildlife, and discussing the natural and cultural history of our small but mighty river.

 I bring personal protective equipment, restoration tools, and outreach resources for safe public use.
-Please feel free to join us.
+Please feel free to join us next Sunday.